moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 5. Check your circuit against the diagram above.
 6. Create a new sketch using the Arduino IDE and replace it with the following code.
-Write your own statements to read in the input value (10-bit unsigned int), convert that reading to a floating point voltage, then print the voltage to the serial port.
+Write your own statements to read in the input value (10-bit unsigned int), convert that reading to a floating point value, then print the this brightness value to the serial port.
 You will need to make use of the analogRead_ and Serial.println_ functions.

 .. code:: c++